-It’s a good formula but it doesn’t always work:
+Note: Product launching is a good formula but it doesn’t always work.
+Here’s why:

 This is usually because of a few things:

 - It’s just hard to predict how a product will do when it launches.
-You have no keyword stats to look at, no info other than the product name and it’s creator.
+You have no info other than the product name and it’s creator.

-5 tips on how to pick the right products on Munch eye:
+5 tips on how to pick the right products to promote on Munch eye:

 Those are usually the ones which get more attention and searches come product launch time.
 Here’s an example:

 Think about it, a product which sounds good makes selling it easier.
 The customer, even when they know nothing about it will gravitate towards it better if it sounds like it’s easier to understand.
 If you see my image above, I circled the products that sound the best.

-Now in this list, I highlighted the big launches in red and all launches in orange.

-As an affiliate, I’d probably prioritize reviewing the ones in red first, followed by those in orange, but either way, just this list alone gives me 10 products to review.
+As an affiliate marketer, I’d probably prioritize reviewing the ones in red first, followed by those in orange, but either way, just this list alone gives me 10 products to review.

-I left this for the last because most affiliates just don’t know who the celebs are in the internet marketing world, in which case, rely more on advice #2, but in any case, if you know popular names in the market, look for them as well as the good sounding products.
+Most affiliate marketers just don’t know who the celebs are in the internet marketing world, in which case, rely more on advice #2, but if you know popular names in the market, look for them as well as the good sounding products.

 Popular internet marketers typically have better PR going on and that lets their product launches be more successful.
-For example in the above list, the names which stand out to me personally are: Jeff Walker, Shane Paxton and Joshua Zamora.
+For example in the above list, the names which stand out to me personally are: Jeff Walker, Shane Paxton, Stefan Ciancio and Joshua Zamora.

 I wouldn’t worry too much about this tip, but it’s basically just extra “insurance” in helping you pick out a product that can potentially be a huge hit.

-If you’re new to popular internet marketing icons, I would recommend reading this list I set up.
+If you’re new to popular internet marketing icons, I would recommend reading this list of famous internet marketers I set up.

-4. When you pick a product out, review it.
-Keep it simple.
+4) When you pick a product out, review it.
+Keep it simple and honest.